-Other research centres, such as that at Boston University and University of California, Santa Barbara, offer degrees with concentrations in CSR.
+Other research centres, such as that at University of California, Santa Barbara, offer degrees with concentrations in CSR.

-Also listed here are some research institutions, such as the Institute for the Bio-Cultural Study of Religion, which do not grant degrees but undertake relevant research and often have Post-Doc opportunities.
+Also listed here are research institutions, such as the Institute for the Bio-Cultural Study of Religion and Center for Mind and Culture, which do not grant degrees but undertake relevant research and often have Post-Doc opportunities.

 University of Oxford: Centre for Anthropology and Mind, Institute for Social and Cultural Anthropology.

 The mission of the Centre for Anthropology and Mind (CAM) is to generate ground-breaking scholarship in the cognitive scientific study of culture.
 Certain aspects of human culture and behaviour appear to be universal, whereas other features vary significantly from one population to the next.
 Research at CAM is directed to explaining cultural regularity and variation.